wimmer-k/MuonRCNP/README.md

 this set the PATH and LD_LIBRARY_PATH, the correct root version 6.12,
 and also my emacs environment, make your own setup file, if you don’t want this!

-There are two main programs, 'EventBuild' and 'Histos'
+There are two main programs, 'EventBuild' and 'Histos', and two scripts

-## EventBuild
+## EventBuild:
 this program takes the raw data and produced a time ordered tree with built and analyzed events
 ```
 $EventBuild